tekdhami596-lgtm/LocalRepo/README.md

-#this is my local repo.
+# hello this is my local repo.